Podcast: Play in new window

-Listen above to the review by Dennis Morton, and read it below.
+Listen to the review by Dennis Morton above, and watch the trailer below.

 Richard Linklater’s latest film, Boyhood, was a very risky venture.
 You’ve likely heard that it took over twelve years to make, and that he used the same cast throughout.
 That, in itself, was daring – taking the chance that each of the cast members would be available for a twelve year shoot.

 But, I think there was an even greater risk.
 Generally, movies succeed on the basis of disguising themselves as reality.
 We don’t want to enter the theatre and be reminded, over and over, that what we are watching is an assemblage of hundreds of hours of preparation and execution designed to fool us into believing that we’re witnessing a few seamless hours in the lives of the characters.

 Linklater must have known that if he succeeded in getting to the finish line, the reality that he’d have created something never attempted in the annals of film history would likely ensure that most folks would be very aware that they were watching a movie.
 Which is to say – the desired outcome of ‘getting lost’ in the film might well be diminished.